haddyadnan/Identifying-Twitter-Communities/README.md

 # Identifying-Twitter-Communities
 Identify Twitter NG Communities Interested in politics, entertainment and financial/economy affairs.

-The objective is to use twitter searchand stream API to collect users data, and identify major user communities that are interested in politics, entertainment and financial/economy affairs in Nigeria.
+The objective is to use twitter search and stream API to collect users data, and identify major user communities that are interested in politics, entertainment and financial/economy affairs in Nigeria.